-- The rate of reported spouse abuse per 1,000 couples increased 1.2 percent from FY09 but declined 9.7 percent since FY01.
-The overall decline in reports since FY01 could indicate the effectiveness of military prevention and early intervention programs, a decline in the number of spouse abuse reported incidents unrelated to the effectiveness of the program, a reluctance of victims to report abuse, the ongoing impact of deployment of military personnel or some combination of these factors. - The rate of spouse abuse incidents that met FAP criteria per 1,000 couples increased 9.9 percent from FY09 but had declined 32.1 percent since FY01.
-This increase in incidents that met FAP criteria may reflect the impact of rolling out the new FAP incident determination algorithm across more installations.
-Allegations of spouse abuse incidents that may have been diverted from FAP or unsubstantiated under previous criteria are now classified as meeting FAP criteria. - There were 16 domestic abuse fatalities reported to the FAP in FY10.
-Two victims and five alleged abusers were previously known to the FAP.
-In the domestic abuse fatalities, 94 percent of the alleged abusers were male and 81 percent were on active duty. - In FY10, alleged abusers who are on active duty in incidents that met FAP criteria represented 64 percent of all alleged abusers in incidents that met FAP criteria. - Of the active duty alleged abusers in incidents that met FAP criteria, 91 percent are in the combined E1-3 and E4-6 pay grades.
-Within these two clusters, E1-3 account for 30.6 percent of alleged abusers and the E4-6 account for 60.4 percent.
-The E4-5 pay grades account for over half, 56.7 percent, of alleged abusers in these two clusters. - In FY10, 53 percent of the victims in incidents that met FAP criteria were not on active duty.
-Of all adult spouse abuse victims in incidents that met FAP criteria, 49.1 percent were between the ages of 18 and 24, and 39.6 percent were between the ages of 25 and 35.
+- Reports of suspected spouse abuse to the FAP increased 2.6 percent from FY10 and 4.8 percent since FY01.
+The rate of reported spouse abuse per 1,000 couples increased 2.4 percent from FY10 but declined 7.6 percent since FY01.
+The increase in reports could indicate the effectiveness of military public awareness campaigns and early intervention programs, a willingness of victims to report abuse, the ongoing impact of deployment cycles on military personnel or some combination of these and other factors. - Spouse abuse reports that met FAP criteria fell slightly by less than 1 percent from FY10 and have declined 23.5 percent since FY01.
+The rate of incidents that met FAP criteria per 1,000 couples also fell less than 1 percent from FY10, but have declined 32.7 percent since FY01. - There were 18 domestic abuse fatalities reported to the FAP in FY11.
+Seven victims and seven alleged abusers were previously known to the FAP.
+In the domestic abuse fatalities, 67 percent of the alleged abusers were male and 56 percent were on active duty. - In FY11, alleged abusers who are on active duty in incidents that met FAP criteria represented 62 percent of all alleged abusers in incidents that met FAP criteria. - Of the active duty alleged abusers in incidents that met FAP criteria, 63 percent are in the E4-6 pay grades.
+The E4-5 pay grades account for over half, 54 percent, of all alleged abusers. - In FY11, 49 percent of the victims in incidents that met FAP criteria were not on active duty.
+Of all adult spouse abuse victims in incidents that met FAP criteria, 46 percent were between the ages of 18 and 24, and 42 percent were between the ages of 25 and 35.